Yotam Shukrun - BG pattern

 Icons & Graphic Elements

-“Broken” typography and frames to create visual tension between the precise scientific grid and the playful, adventurous tone of the film and the fictional research group
+3D-inspired forms with flat shading, A play between motion and depth against a flat, structured grid, “Broken” typography and frames to create visual tension between the precise scientific grid and the playful, adventurous tone of the film and the fictional research group.

 Layout